 How quickly will I get the loan?

 After you send through your application you will generally be told whether you are approved or conditionally approved.
 Once you have been sent a credit contract to agree to (this may be by SMS or email) and have agreed to it, that’s when the money will be deposited into your bank account.

 The amount of time this takes depends on who you bank with and when you agree to the loan contract.
-Usually, for loan contracts agreed to before 2pm, you can have your loan amount in your account on the same day.
+Usually, for quick cash loan contracts agreed to before 2pm, you can have your loan amount in your account on the same day.
 You can find out more information on the lender’s site (by clicking "Go to Site on the tables above) when you apply.

 Four features of quick loans you’ll want to know about

-Loans vary between lenders, but there are some common features to bear in mind.
+Quick loans vary between lenders, but there are some common features to bear in mind.

 - You can apply if you have bad credit.
-Most lenders who operate in this space will consider you for a loan even if you have bad credit.
+Most lenders who operate in this space will consider you for a quick cash loan even if you have bad credit.
 The degrees of bad credit they are willing to accept differ, but mainly they just want to know you have the ability to repay your loan.

 - You can receive the money in a few hours.
 Turnaround time differs between lenders and depends who you bank with.
 If you have an account with the Big Four, you can usually receive your loan within a few hours of applying.
 At the latest you'll have your loan on the next business day.